 - Common Questions Your Toddler May Ask About Race and Difference | EN | ES

-Meet the Birth to Three Team
+Meet the Birth to 3 Team

 As Birth to 3 Program Coordinator, Samantha oversees incoming referrals and makes sure families are receiving quality service.
 She interacts with families if they want to share about their experiences in the Birth to 3 program.
 Her curiosity about how early life experiences and early intervention impact child development led her to the Birth to 3 program.
 Samantha holds a bachelor's degree of psychology from Alverno College, and is a graduate of the UW Infant, Early Childhood and Family Mental Health Capstone Certificate Program through the University of Wisconsin – Madison.
 In her free time, Samantha enjoys spending time with her family, baking, and decorating cakes.

-Roshay Edwards Quality Assurance Specialist
+Roshay Edwards Quality Assurance Coordinator

 As Quality Assurance Specialist, Roshay makes sure that all policies, procedures and practices are in alignment with Disability Services Division objectives.
 She interacts with families if they have concerns about the services they are receiving.
 The Birth to 3 program helped Roshay’s Godchild, who was a preemie, learn, grow and thrive, and because of the impact provided by the program, Roshay wanted to be a part of it.
 Roshay holds a bachelor’s degree in Human Service Management from Cardinal Stritch University, and is currently pursuing a Masters in Social Work from Aurora University and an MBA from UW-Parkside.
 Roshay has volunteered with children and families for over 15 years in various capacities within the city of Milwaukee.
 In her free time, Roshay enjoys spending time with family and close friends, working out, attending church, and reading.